toni-castillo/angularBlog/README.md

-# 🗒 Simple blog sistem with Angular
+# 🗒 Simple blog system with Angular

 The objective of this exercise of the Angular module of the Codehouse Academy bootcamp was to develop a **very simple blog system to understand some of the framework's functions**.
 For the practice we would not connect to any API, we would use a static, multidimensional data array created in a service to get the information.